Nokia's woes cast doubt over Finnish model

-HELSINKI, May 17 (Reuters) - Troubles at Finland’s Nokia Oyj aren’t just bad news for the company, its staff and shareholders.
+HELSINKI (Reuters) - Troubles at Finland’s Nokia Oyj NOK1V.HE aren’t just bad news for the company, its staff and shareholders.
 They’re also a warning sign for the small Nordic country’s welfare model.

 While Finland remains one of the few triple-A rated countries in the euro zone, its reputation as an egalitarian society with a stellar education system belies worries about a decline in once-mighty export manufacturers and a rapidly ageing population.